 - Lisle 67870 Spark Plug Gauge Gap Tool

-- Champion Spark Plug RC12YC or Autolite 3924 Copper Core Spark Plug.
-Gap should be set to .030 in
+- Spark Plug – Champion Spark Plug RC12YC or Autolite 3924 Copper Core Spark Plug.
+Using a gap tool, set the spacing to 0.030 inches

 Basic Tuneup FIRST

 When I was in a hurry to get my generator up and running, I did not have the (time) luxury of troubleshooting each components.
 Rather, I did a quick replacement and tuneup using these components.